markjprice/cs9dotnet5/dotnet6.md

 </Project>
 ```
 ## Chapter 12 - Querying and Manipulating Data Using LINQ
-For the `LinqWithEFCore` and `Exercise02` projects, the additional referenced NuGet package should use the .NET 5.0 version, as shown in the following markup:
+For the `LinqWithEFCore` and `Exercise02` projects, the additional referenced NuGet package should use the .NET 6.0 preview version, as shown in the following markup:
 ```
 <Project Sdk="Microsoft.NET.Sdk">